vapoursynth/vapoursynth/src/core/vsvulkanexec_protocol.md

 - Never signal a pool's timeline from outside.
 - Declare a write only on a plane the frame owns outright. `copyFrame` shares planes and GPU planes have no copy on write, so writing a shared one would change the other frame too.
+- Only planes handed to a foreign API can be exported (I32): a fresh plane of a new frame only you hold, handed over by its first export, or a frame taken with `getExportableFrameFilter`, handed over with its contents.
+Returning either takes it back; publish the foreign side's completion, or finish its work on the host, before returning, and never declare it in a recording before then.
+Exporting any other plane fails.
 - A producer pair on a pool's timeline names a value the pool has submitted; a larger value is fatal at publish.
 Timelines from `createGPUTimeline` carry no such bound, so the same discipline is the filter's: publish only a value whose signal is already in flight, never one